RaleighSF/amazon-sagemaker-aws-greengrass-custom-object-detection-model/README.md

 # CV/ML Toolkit for Self Guided Object Detection with Tensorflow, Sagemaker, and Sagemaker Groundtruth.

 This material strives to provide a comprehensive set of notebooks to showcase a standard ML Object detection workflow.
 The workflow is being leveraged as part of a larger foundational CV/ML framework.
-This repo was forked from Angela Wang's original work but substantially modified to account for (among other things) a custom tensorflow image, model optimization through Hyperparameter tuning jobs, and model inference.
+This repo was forked from Angela Wang's original work but substantially modified to account for (among other things) a custom Tensorflow image, model optimization through Hyperparameter tuning jobs, and model inference.
 The conclusion of the excercise produces model artifacts that can be consumed by your application.

 ### CV/ML Toolkit Objectives:
 1. Data collection/procurement by way of capturing static frames from video.